QiyuanChen02/portfolio-v1/README.md

-# my-personal-website
+# Portfolio V1

-This is a website that I made for myself to keep information about who I am and what I've done (outdated, see new one).
+This is my first ever portfolio made when I was still learning to code, using basic HTML, CSS, Javascript and Bootstrap.

+Check it out on Netlify: https://qiyuanchenv1.netlify.app/